Belitsoft > Application Modernization Services > Reduce Costs with Incremental Modernization

 Modernization activities can be prioritized, using complexity, cost and business value to determine the order based on Quick Wins approach.

-During application modernization, it's imperative that the system remains fully operational.
-Relying on the legacy system while awaiting the development of a new one is not feasible.
+Modernizing applications requires uninterrupted system operation.
+Waiting for a new system while relying on the old one isn't practical.
 Benefits from modernization must be seen in months, not years, preventing team exhaustion and reducing anxiety within the organization.

-This is where the API-first modernization approach steps in.
+An API-first approach is the solution.
 We design custom APIs specifically for the current system's critical components and integrate it with cloud-based solutions, thereby enhancing these legacy components' capabilities.

-In many cases, existing integration software requires modernization.
-Legacy on-premise middleware, such as ETL tools, ESB frameworks, or point-to-point coding, is not well-suited for integration between cloud and in-house systems, introducing an inflexible and costly approach.
+Many current integration software programs require modernization.
+Legacy on-premise middleware, including ETL tools, ESB frameworks, or point-to-point coding, is inflexible, expensive, and poorly suited for integration between cloud and in-house systems.
 Sometimes, it's also necessary to identify and remove redundant integrations as well as reduce the scaffolding code.

 Our app modernization engineers build and run integration pipelines to connect any applications and any data.
 Using API capabilities of modern integration platform as a service (iPaaS), we connect legacy applications with mobile, social, IoT, and big data sources outside the firewalls of the enterprise.

-This makes it easier to update or replace these individual components without affecting the entire system.
+That makes it easier to update or replace parts of the system without affecting everything else.

 The risks associated with the modernization are easier to manage because the scope is limited to specific, well-defined areas of the application.

 In contrast, arbitrary modernization refers to the practice of updating or upgrading systems across various aspects of a system, rather than targeting specific areas that need improvement.
-For example, a company might decide to update its entire software stack simply because some of the technologies are perceived as outdated.
-However, this approach can be costly, and not deliver the expected returns, as not all parts of the system necessarily require updating or might not be critical to business operations or customer experience.
+Companies sometimes update their entire software stack because some technologies seem outdated.
+But this strategy can be expensive and may fail to deliver expected results because not all system components require updating and not all are critical to business operations or the customer experience.

-04. Moving Non-Differentiating Functions From Core App to Specialized 3-Party SaaS/PaaS Solutions
+05. Migrate Non-Differentiating Functions from Core App to Specialized 3-Party SaaS/PaaS

 While SaaS usually replaces a particular function or application entirely, PaaS provides the building blocks that allow you to more easily develop and manage your own custom applications.